neuralmagic/deepsparse/user-guide/deepsparse-pipelines.md

 We can create a custom image classification Pipeline which returns the raw logits and class probabilities for the 1000 ImageNet classes with the following:

+For the purposes of this demo, make sure you have `torch` and `PIL` installed.
 ```python
 from deepsparse.pipelines.custom_pipeline import CustomTaskPipeline
 from torchvision import transforms